cedx/cookies.js/README.md

 console.log(JSON.stringify(cookies.defaults));
 // {"domain": "domain.com", "expires": null, "path": "/www", "secure": true}
 ```

+> This property allows the configuration of the default cookie options at runtime.

 #### `.keys: string[]`
 Returns the keys of the cookies associated with the current document: